jimdb-org/rust-jimraft/README.md

 ## Usage

 This binding is statically linked with a specific version of Jimraft.
-If you want to build it yourself, make sure you've also cloned the Jimraft and compression submodules:
+If you want to build it yourself, make sure you've also cloned the Jimraft submodules:

     git submodule update --init --recursive